 The awareness stage should include a quick intro of your business or offer, along with an invitation to learn more.
 The consideration stage should go deeper, offering reasons to buy the product and choose your company over others.
 Some leads will go straight to the buying stage.
 Those that won’t need an additional incentive or assurance before they close the deal.

 3. Adopt a CRM approach

-When you nurture a lead, you're really building a relationship.
+When you nurture a lead, you’re really building a relationship.
 As with any other relationship, the right move can lead to a lifetime commitment, while the wrong move could cause a permanent break.
-Get your lead nurturing process down so you always know what to say and when to say it.
+Get your lead nurturing marketing and lead marketing strategy process down, so you always know what to say and when to say it.

 Get a professional lead nurturing campaign

-Contact us today to for a custom lead nurturing campaign for your company!
+Contact us today to start nurturing (and converting) more leads for your business!